If you are deaf or have hearing loss, you might be able to access public transport support services and initiatives for disabled people.

-If you are registered deaf or use hearing aids, you and your travelling companion could get a third-off rail travel.
-You may also be eligible for free or discounted travel on local public transport.
+You and your travelling companion could get a third-off rail travel, and you might be eligible for free or discounted travel on local public transport.

 Discounted rail travel

-You can get a Disabled Person’s Railcard if you live in England, Scotland or Wales and are registered deaf or use hearing aids.
+You can get a Disabled Person’s Railcard if you live in England, Scotland or Wales and are registered as deaf with your local authority or use hearing aids.

 The card costs £20 for one year or £54 for three years, but you’ll get one third off most adult rail fares at any time of the day for travel on the National Rail network in Great Britain.